svandenhoek/biobesu/README.md

 # Bioinformatics Benchmark Suite

 A suite for testing bioinformatics tools.
+Be sure to check a suite's individual README for any additional requirements.
+Their README's are stored in their individual folders located [here](./biobesu/suite)

 ## How-to
 ### Install